• Home

 Start volunteer work first

-Habitat for humanity is a nice place to seek out local volunteer opportunities.
+Habitat for Humanity is a nice place to seek out local volunteer opportunities.
 If this story of Jim Power can’t inspire you, nothing would ever will.
-Jim was homeless for 25 years, he spent his time decorating light posts in NYC, before finally starting making money out of his work.
+Jim was homeless for 25 years, he spent his time decorating light posts in NYC, before finally starting to make money out of his work.
 The story would surely inspire you.

 Register with temporary employment agencies